bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 }
 ```

 Note that we have used `chain()` on the two systems.
-This is because we want them two to run in exactly that order.
+This is because we want them two to run in exactly that order: with `update_people` occurring before `greet_people`.
 If they weren’t, the name might change after we greet the people.
 But we don’t add the `hello_world` system to this chain, because it doesn’t matter when it runs.